codebots-ltd/TBXML/README.markdown

 (NOTE: This is an update of original 71squared/TBXML.
 I don't know if the main author is still active there.
-But I know my version of it does compile on iOS devices and works with Xcode 5.0.1. -- flagsoft)
+But I know my version of it does compile on iOS devices and works with Xcode 5.0.1. -- flagsoft, 14.NOV.2013)

 ### What is TBXML